|

 "Na Mele No Na Pua" co-host Kimo Kahoano, left, and event honoree Eddie Kamae chatted with Rose Tam-Hoy after the concert.
 Tam-Hoy celebrates her 85th birthday on Saturday, and because Kamae will not be able to go to the party, he serenaded her a cappella.

 My extended family and I in 2003: I am the third person from the left in the white blouse.
-I was very, very hapai (pregnant) with my only son.
+I was very, very hapai (pregnant) with my son.

 Nana i ke kumu